Cimpor says Camargo takeover bid too low, lacks info

-LISBON, April 14 (Reuters) - The board of Portugal’s top cement-maker Cimpor says a takeover offer from Brazil’s Camargo Correa is too low and lacks detail on its plans for Cimpor’s future, but would not recommend to shareholders whether they should sell or keep their stakes.
+LISBON (Reuters) - The board of Portugal’s top cement-maker Cimpor CPR.LS says a takeover offer from Brazil’s Camargo Correa is too low and lacks detail on its plans for Cimpor’s future, but would not recommend to shareholders whether they should sell or keep their stakes.

 Camargo, Brazil’s second-largest construction group, launched a 5.5 euros ($7.20) a share takeover bid for the 67.1 percent of Cimpor it does not own at the end of last month.
 Analysts had expected the bid to succeed after two key shareholders said they were prepared to sell, but the board’s opinion, given in a statement issued late on Friday, could complicate the process or require sweetening of the bid.